ml5js/ml5-website-v01/docs/api-FeatureExtractor.md

 title: featureExtractor()
 ---

 You can use neural networks to recognize the content of images.
-Most of the times you will be using a model trained on a large dataset for this.
-But you can also use part of a pre-trained model that has already learned some [features](https://en.wikipedia.org/wiki/Feature_extraction) about the dataset and 'retrain' or 'reuse' it for a new custom task.
+Most of the time you will be using a "pre-trained" model trained on a large dataset to classify an image into a fixed set of categories.
+However you can also use a part of the pre-trained model: the [features](https://en.wikipedia.org/wiki/Feature_extraction).
+Those features allow you to  'retrain' or 'reuse' the model for a new custom task.
 This is known as [Transfer Learning](https://en.wikipedia.org/wiki/Transfer_learning).

-This class allows you to extract features from pre-trained models and retrain them with new types of data.
+This class allows you to extract features of an image via a pre-trained model and re-train that model with new data.

 ## Example